-The fiber infrastructure is also expected to enhance the city's system of traffic cameras and sensors, which will allow the city to time its traffic lights more accurately to traffic flows.
+The fiber infrastructure is also expected to enhance the city's upcoming system of traffic sensors, which will allow the city to time its traffic lights more accurately to traffic flows.

 Fiber could even allow residents to age in place — in their homes — more comfortably by allowing doctors to remotely monitor signs like their blood pressure, for example, and letting residents communicate with family in real time, Piko has said.